Facebook launches original video content in redesigned Watch tab

 Facebook’s benefit is that Watch is cross-platform, allowing people to view videos from all their devices, while also being a daily destination for 1.32 billion users.
 It’s already become a powerhouse in serendipitous video discovery via the News Feed, and Watch will surely provide enough suggestions to get people hooked on shows they weren’t expecting.

 But through premium original programming, Facebook is also trying to become a home for deliberate video consumption where people come to view a specific show.
 While there are already plenty of reasons to visit Facebook, original shows give people a reason to spend longer staring at their screens.
-If it can drive enough viewers to these shows thanks to its 2 billion total uses, Facebook could offer significant revenue share payouts, attracting better and better content creators.
+If it can drive enough viewers to these shows thanks to its 2 billion total users, Facebook could offer significant revenue-share payouts, attracting better and better content creators.

-Facebook’s been trying to eat the whole Internet for years now.
-With Watch and these shows, it’s breaking out of the web to challenge traditional television which is seeing viewership slide.
-As ad spends follow eye-balls from TV to the web, Watch could give Facebook a way to net more attention and dollars.
+Facebook’s been trying to eat the whole internet for years now.
+With Watch and these shows, it’s breaking out of the web to challenge traditional television, which is seeing viewership slide.
+As ad spends follow eyeballs from TV to the web, Watch could give Facebook a way to net more attention and dollars.

 0